Law and Economics for Practitioners

 This two-day intensive program explores how economic analysis can enrich legal reasoning and contribute to the development of Danish private law.

 The day concludes with an examination of Law and Economics in Danish courts.
-Participants analyse selected Supreme Court and appellate decisions and engage in role-based exercises as judges and advocates, applying value-maximization reasoning to concrete cases.
+Participants analyse selected Supreme Court and appellate decisions and engage in role-based exercises as judges and advocates, applying economic reasoning to concrete cases.

-Day two shifts to enforcement and systemic perspectives.
-Tort law is examined through the lens of Coase, focusing on externalities and the choice between property and liability rules.
-In case labs, participants assess liability scenarios and argue for rules that maximize total social value.
+Tort law is examined through the lens of Coase and the economic analysis of externalities, focusing on the choice between property rules and liability rules.
+In case labs, participants analyse liability scenarios and develop arguments for legal rules that promote efficient and socially valuable outcomes.

 During the course we will explore: